Czech centre-right poised to take power after convincing election win

 Shift to the right

-The election result is a triumph for Fiala, who had portrayed himself during the campaign as the undisputed leader of the centre-right bloc after largely struggling to make himself visible in parliament over the last two governments.
+The election result is a triumph for Fiala, who portrayed himself during the campaign as the undisputed leader of the centre-right bloc after largely struggling to make himself visible in parliament over the last two governments.
 SPOLU was chosen by voters as the best way to oust Babis.

 On the other hand, the election was a disaster for the Pirates, who fought a reactive campaign against Babis’ attacks and presented a confusing picture of what they would do in government, partly because they gave nearly equal coverage to their STAN partners.

-After opinion polls had at one point put them in first place, the party plunged from 22 to just four MPs as many of their coalition’s supporters circled preferential votes for STAN representatives, which moved their candidates up the coalition lists.
+Though opinion polls at one point put them in first place, the party plunged from 22 to just four MPs as many of their coalition’s supporters circled preferential votes for STAN representatives, which moved their candidates up the coalition lists.
 There is now speculation that leader Ivan Bartos will resign.

 The poor showing of the Pirates will, however, improve the coherence of the government by strengthening its rightwing orientation.

 This is the first time since the restoration of democracy in 1989 that there has been no leftwing party in parliament.
+This is most the rightwing parliament yet, raising concerns that issues of poverty, inequality and exclusion could be ignored, for a return to the austerity policies of the last ODS government.

-The Social Democrats, the country’s oldest party, have taken part in half the governments since the Velvet Revolution but have been punished for co-operating with Babis over the past eight years.
+The Social Democrats, the country’s oldest party, have taken part in half the governments since the Velvet Revolution but in this election have been punished for co-operating with Babis over the past eight years.

-“I am convinced that the bloody tax we are paying now is due to the fact that we entered the government with Andrej Babis,” Roman Onderka, deputy leader, told Denik N. “But we wanted to prevent the ANO-KSCM-SPD coalition [after the 2017 election].
+“I am convinced that the bloody tax we are paying now is due to the fact that we entered the government with Andrej Babis,” Roman Onderka, deputy leader of the Social Democrats, told Denik N. “But we wanted to prevent the ANO-KSCM-SPD coalition [after the 2017 election].
 But the voters did not perceive it that way, and therefore punished us.”

-Jan Hamacek, leader of the Social Democrats, as well as Vojtech Filip of the Communists have both resigned.
-Whether there will be a reconstruction of the left – perhaps with elements of ANO and the Green Party – will be one of the behind the scene themes of the next four years.
+Jan Hamacek, leader of the Social Democrats, as well as Vojtech Filip of the Communists, have both resigned.
+Whether there will be a reconstruction of the left – perhaps with elements of ANO and the Green Party – will be one of the behind-the-scenes themes of the next four years.